 Here are this month’s top tips and note-taking apps from the experts.

 Following this tip in client meetings might mean not even taking notes during the meeting itself.
 Pay rapt attention and get it down later.

 If the meeting is with someone other than a client, then listen hard, but get what’s required.
 Just be careful to keep your note-taking from interfering with your listening.

 If you’ve got to take notes, then do it in a distraction-free text editor.
 (Don’t let your other software pull your attention.)
 Personally, I like Byword for Mac and Notepad in MS Windows.
 They’re both simple, plain and easy.
-Drag and drop your notes to your favorite repository (Evernote, your practice management system or whatever).
+Drag and drop your notes to your favorite repository.

 Note-taking is important, but it’s secondary to listening.
 Listening — hearing what is being said — is an essential element of great lawyering.